 Catalogs help you provide a set of curated IaC templates for your development teams to create environments.
 You can attach either a GitHub repository or an Azure DevOps Services repository as a catalog.

-Deployment environments scan the specified folder of the repository to find catalog items.
-The environments then make those catalog items available to all the projects associated with the dev center.
+Deployment environments scan the specified folder of the repository to find environment definitions.
+The environments then make those environment definitions available to all the projects associated with the dev center.

-A catalog item is a combination of an IaC template and a manifest file.
+An environment definition is a combination of an IaC template and a manifest file.
 The template defines the environment, and the manifest provides metadata about the template.
-Your development teams will use the items that you provide in the catalog to create environments in Azure.
+Your development teams use the items that you provide in the catalog to create environments in Azure.